 - Click on “compare prices from [n] stores” and scroll down below the reviews to “Product Details”.
 The GTIN is listed under the product details.

 - Hire an outside company to source GTINs for you.
 This is a good option if you already have other identifiers like MPN codes.
-Most companies that that offer this service will not guarantee they can deliver all product GTINs but they can expedite the process of sourcing your GTINs.
+Most companies that offer this service will not guarantee they can deliver all product GTINs but they can expedite the process of sourcing your GTINs.

 Helpful GTIN resources